Adding Life to Service Virtualization: Stateful & State Transition Testing

-To support all of this, the test data management tool in Parasoft Virtualize is configured to perform an update based on a data source and arriving event:
+To support all of this, the test data management tool in Parasoft Virtualize is configured to perform an update based on a data source and arriving event.

 Using the shopping cart example from above, it’s much more useful for your virtual shopping service to not only acknowledge that items have been added to the cart but actually simulate adding items to the cart.
-This way, a query to determine number of items in the cart will succeed with a correct value.
+This way, a query to determine the number of items in the cart will succeed with a correct value.
 We could also simulate a “cart full” state as described in the state machine representation above.
-Stateful behavior is necessary to give our tests more meaningful results and increased coverage of use cases.
+Stateful behavior is necessary to give our tests more meaningful results and increase coverage of test cases.

 The cutoff is hard to say, but if complexity is going well beyond our shopping cart or login example, then it becomes hard to justify the effort.
-How are you sure you are simulating the correct behavior?
-You don’t want a situation where your application is built to work with a simulated service but incorrectly with the real thing!
-The use of live services are still needed in validation (luckily, Parasoft’s Environment Manager module makes switching easy).
+How can you be sure that you’re simulating the correct behavior?
+You don’t want a situation where your application is built to work with a simulated service but doesn’t work correctly with the real thing!
+The use of live services is still needed in validation.
+Luckily, Parasoft CTP’s Environment Manager module makes switching easy.